bobocoro/party-attendants-counter/README.md

 Increase Button: Increments the count each time a person enters the event.
 Save Button: Logs the current count of people in the event.
 Log Display: Displays the log of saved counts.
-Installation
-To use the Event Entry Counter, follow these steps:

 ## Installation